mahwood/road_documentation_exercise/ToniVD.md

-#                                 I Just Got A Waffle Maker
+#                                 I Just Got a Waffle Maker

 ## Buying the Waffle Maker